Availity/availity-react/docusaurus/docs/components/table/index.md

 `tooltipText?: string | ((value: T) => string)`

 The text that should display inside the tooltip.
-This can take in either a hard coded string or a function that refers to the cell value to populate the tooltip.
+This can be either a hard coded string or a function that refers to the cell value to populate the tooltip.

 `getId? (row: Row<T>) => string`

 Use this to formulate an id that is unique for the table.
-This is required for the tooltip to be able to correctly set target.
+This is required for the tooltip to be able to correctly set the target and appear on hover over the correct element.

 `tooltipProps?: UncontrolledTooltipProps`

-This will override any of the default tooltip props for the `UncontrolledTooltip` that appears when hovering over the primary action icon.
+This will override any of the default tooltip props for the `UncontrolledTooltip` that appear when hovering over the primary action icon.

 ### Default Value Cell